deeplearning4j/deeplearning4j/sentenceiterator.md

 			SentenceIterator iter = new UimaSentenceIterator(path,AnalysisEngineFactory.createEngine(AnalysisEngineFactory.createEngineDescription(TokenizerAnnotator.getDescription(), SentenceAnnotator.getDescription())));

-For those familiar with Uima, this uses uimafit extensively for creation of analysis engines.

-You can also create custom sentence iterators by extending [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/BaseSentenceIterator.html).
+For those familiar with Uima, this uses Uimafit extensively to create analysis engines.
+You can also create custom sentence iterators by extending sentence iterator.